Gartner® report: 9 Principles for Improving Cloud Resilience

 Cutover: Dynamic, automated runbooks

 Legacy runbook methodologies — generally in spreadsheet form — are prone to human error and various inefficiencies.
-Cutover’s runbook technology improves technology operations efficiency and reduces risk by providing greater visibility over the planning, testing, and execution of various runbook processes.
-Specifically, Cutover allows you to strengthen your IT disaster recovery, cyber recovery, cloud migration, release management, and technology implementation.
+Cutover’s automated runbooks improve efficiency and reduce risk by providing greater visibility over the planning, testing, and execution of various IT operations processes.
+Specifically, Cutover allows you to create application runbook templates, and create and execute various runbooks and templates including runbooks for IT disaster recovery, cloud migration, release management, and more.

-• Create standardization across your application operations with a centralized template repository to enable rapid mobilization spanning hundreds or thousands of applications
+• Create standardization across your IT operations with a centralized template repository to enable rapid mobilization spanning hundreds or thousands of applications

 • Visualize critical paths and gain real-time visibility and reporting into runbook execution